 Cost is an important factor when considering which school to attend.
 The University of Minnesota Medical School is committed to keeping our tuition and fees as affordable as possible.
 Upon entering our Medical School, tuition will be fixed for four years.

-To be a legal resident, and eligible for in-state tuition, you must have resided and worked in Minnesota for one year without having been a student.
+To be a legal resident, and eligible for in-state tuition, you must have resided and worked in Minnesota for one year prior to the first day of class attendance at the University.
+During that one year period, you must not have attended any Minnesota post-secondary educational institutions.

 For residency questions, please review the Residency and Reciprocity Handbook or contact the Residency Classification Office at otr@umn.edu.